SRB measures for Anosov actions: A Bowen type formula for the SRB measure and Guillemin trace formula

-We stress that there may be periodic orbits $\{\varphi_t^{A_0}(x), t\in [0,1]\}$ of the flow in direction $A_0\in \a$ which are not contained in an invariant torus.
+We stress that there may be periodic orbits $\{\varphi_t^{A_0}(x) \, |\, t\in [0,1]\}$ of the flow in direction $A_0\in \a$ which are not contained in an invariant torus.
 However this can only happen if the orbit is periodic with respect to a direction $A_0$ which is \emph{not} transversely hyperbolic and thus in no positive Weyl chamber.
 In any case, we denote by $\mathcal{T}$ the set of invariant tori which are precisely the compact orbits of the Anosov $\mathbb A$ action.
-According to the closing lemma (see \cite[Theorem 2.4]{Katok-Spatzier96}), the periodic tori are locally discrete in the sense that for each compact set $K\subset \W$,
+According to the closing lemma (see \cite[Theorem 2.4]{Katok-Spatzier96}), the lattice points of the periodic tori are locally discrete in the sense that for each compact set $K\subset \W$,

-Pushing forward the Lebesgue measure on $\a$ by the action, we obtain a natural measure on orbits, and in particular on the periodic tori.
-It thus makes sense to talk of averages over periodic orbits.
+Recall from the introduction that after fixing a Lebesgue measure on $\mathbb A$ we can pushforward the measure on $\mathbb A/L(T)$ to $T$ and obtain a natural measure $\lambda_T$ on $T$.
+It thus makes sense to integrate over periodic orbits.

 Given $T\in \mathcal{T}$, $x\in T$, and $A\in L(T)\cap \W$, the map $\varphi^A_1$ is hyperbolic transversal to $T$ by definition of being an Anosov action.
 In particular, if we set $\mathcal{P}_A(x) := d_x(\varphi^A_{-1})_{|E_u(x) \oplus E_s(x)}$, we find that